kurz-m/Born2beRoot/Guide/Instructions.md

 - Make sure to include the following line to the _/etc/pam.d/common-password_.

 ```
-# Words are spaces with tabs
+# Words are seperated with tabs
 password   requisite   pam_pwquality.so
 ```